nsidc/qgreenland/doc/user/tutorials/interacting-with-geospatial-data.md

 Fig. 6: The **Layer Properties** dialog window for the QGreenland ‘Earthquakes’ data layer

 ## Data Projections

 Data projections, or Coordinate Reference Systems (CRS), define the coordinate system for a QGIS project and data layers.
 The CRS for the current **Map View** is indicated on the right side of the QGIS status bar.
 For QGreenland, the current CRS should be identified as ‘EPSG:
 3413,’ which is the identifier for the NSIDC Sea Ice Polar Stereographic North on a WGS 84 Ellipsoid CRS.
 Changing the CRS of the **Map View** will not change the underlying data, though QGIS will do on-the-fly reprojection of layers not in the selected CRS.
-It is possible to reproject a layer into a new CRS;
-however, this transforms the data and can introduce artifacts.
+It is possible to reproject a layer into a new CRS; however, this transforms the data and can introduce artifacts.
 Therefore, it is recommended that to reproject data, the user do so from the source data and not the data contained in the QGreenland package.

+(scale-dependent-rendering)=
 ### Scale-Dependent Rendering

 Scale-dependent rendering refers to the scale at which a particular data layer will be visible in the QGIS map display.
 This can make it easier to zoom in and out for certain data layers.
-The user can turn on scale-dependent rendering for any layer by going to the layer **‘Properties’ -> ‘Rendering’**, checking the box for Scale Dependent Visibility, and then setting the minimum and maximum scale dependent visibility.
+The user can turn on scale-dependent rendering for any layer by going to the layer **Properties -> Rendering**, checking the box for Scale Dependent Visibility, and then setting the minimum and maximum scale dependent visibility.
 For scale reference, refer to the scale indicated at the bottom of the QGIS interface in the **Status Bar**.

 ### QGreenland Data Layers
 A complete list of all QGreenland data layers and their metadata, including information about